AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 ## Overview {#overview}

+CSV file upload is one method to source first-party audience data for collaboration projects.
+This is an alternative to [connecting your AWS S3 bucket](./configure-aws-s3-audience-sourcing.md) or [sourcing audiences from Experience Platform](./onboard-audiences.md).

 Follow this workflow to upload a CSV file containing your audience data to source and manage first-party audiences within Collaboration.
 You can map identity fields for activation and overlap analysis.
 Once your file is uploaded and processed, the sourced audience becomes available in the **[!UICONTROL My audiences]** workspace, where you can review, activate, and manage for your collaboration projects.

 >[!IMPORTANT]
 >
->Audiences sourced through CSV upload are available for **7 days**.
+>* Audiences sourced through CSV upload are available for **7 days**.
 After this period, the audience expires and must be re-uploaded for use in your collaboration projects.

->[!NOTE]
 >
->You can upload one CSV file per session at this time.
+>* You can upload one CSV file per session at this time.
 To add additional audiences, complete the upload workflow again for each file you wish to source.

+## Prerequisites {#prerequisites}

+Before you can upload CSV files for audience sourcing, ensure you have:

+* Completed account onboarding in Real-Time CDP Collaboration.
+See [Onboard your account](./onboard-account.md) for step-by-step instructions.
+* The necessary permissions to add audiences in your organization.
+* A CSV file containing your audience data with identity fields such as email or phone.

 ## Upload a CSV file {#upload-csv-file}